xebia/essentials/small-increments.md

 ---

 layout: card
 category: craftmanship

 ---

 Work in small increments

 ---

-<p>Every commit should be a change from one stable state of the system to another stable state of the system, and should not represent more than two hours of work.</p>
+Every commit should be a change from one stable state of the system to another stable state of the system, and should not represent more than two hours of work.

 ---

 ### Motivation